eParkinsonDC/Website-Example-Rinjani-/README.md

 <h3> <b> Deployment </b> </h3>

 The full application was deployed and is hosted on Heroku using the gunicorn package (Python).
-Gunicorn will initialize the HTTP address for the application on a webserver; The Procfile file gives Heroku the information to run the app and requirements.txt is a file that contains all the Python packages that are required to run the application. </h4>
+Gunicorn will initialize the HTTP address for the application on a webserver. </h4>